-Covid 19 resulted in a reduction in occupancy for senior housing and nursing home properties.
-An external obsolescence adjustment was made to reflect the impact of COVID-19 on the retirement and nursing home values as of January 1, 2022.
-This adjustment was estimated based on the difference in occupancy levels reported in the NIC MAP Metro Report 4th Quarter 2019 (pre-pandemic) and NIC MAP Metro Report 4th Quarter 2021 for assisted living facilities and nursing homes in King County.
-The NIC MAP Metro Report 4th Quarter 2021 report also provided the King County Sub-Market Assisted Living Average Daily Unit Rate of \$195.93 (\$5878/mo./30) which was used to calculate all Specialty 153 lump sum deductions and the King County Sub-Market Assisted Living Average Daily Unit Rate of \$195.93 (\$5878/mo./30) which was used to calculate all Specialty 153 lump sum deductions and the King County Sub-Market Assisted Living Average Daily Unit Rate of \$195.93 (\$5878/mo./30) which was used to calculate all Specialty 153 lump sum deductions and the King County Sub-Market average Nursing Home Bed rent rate of \$66 (\$402 less \$336 allocated to typical services associated in bed rate per 36th SNF Cost Comparison and Industry Trends Report (2021) by Clifton Larson Allen LLP) for all Specialty 174 properties.
-Both Specialties' absorption periods of 18 months were based on the CBRE U.S. Seniors Housing & Care Investor Survey 2022.
-Discount rates of 9.6% for senior housing and 14.3% for nursing homes were based upon information provided in the 27th Annual Senior Housing Investment Survey 2021.
+The Covid 19 decreased occupancy adjustment for senior housing properties was based on the difference in occupancy levels as reported in the NIC MAP Metro Report 4th Quarter 2019 (prepandemic) and NIC MAP Metro Report 4th Quarter 2023 for assisted living facilities and nursing homes in King County.
+The NIC MAP Metro Report 4th Quarter 2023 report also provided the King County Sub-Market Assisted Living Average Daily Unit Rate of \$228.00 (\$6844/mo./30) which was used to calculate all Specialty 153 lump sum deductions as well as the King County Sub-Market average Nursing Home Bed rent rate of \$99 (\$468 less \$369 allocated to typical services associated in bed rate per 38th SNF Cost Comparison and Industry Trends Report (2023) by Clifton Larson Allen LLP) for all Specialty 174 properties.
+The CBRE U.S. Seniors Housing & Care Investor Survey for H1 2024 did not predict an absorption rate, however, 18 to 24 months was predicted in the survey from 2022.
+An estimate of 12 months (remaining) was used for both specialties.
+Discount rates of 9.35% for senior housing and 13.86% for nursing homes were based upon the average of five published cap rates from 2023-2024 Investor Surveys for assisted living and nursing care plus 175 points (CBRE U.S. Seniors Housing & Care Investor Survey, Partner Valuation Advisors, Cushman & Wakefield, BBG Real Estate Services, and JLL Investor Survey and Trends for cap rates).

-Specialty 153 has an increase in the total assessed value of 17.28%, mainly due to land value changes and section use corrections.
-Specialty 174 properties increased in value by 11.02% due to land value changes and corrections to property characteristics.
-The recommended values do not include the limited new construction values that will be added later this year.
+Specialty 153 has an increase in the assessed total value of 5.45% and Specialty 174 properties decreased slightly in value -1.60%.
+Approximately half of the Specialty 153 increase is due to an increase in land value.
+The recommended values do not include the limited new construction improvement values that will be valued later this year.

 The values recommended in this report are intended to improve uniformity, assessment level and equity.
-In consideration of current market conditions, it is recommended that these values be posted for the 2022 assessment year.
+In consideration of current market conditions, it is recommended that these values be posted for the 2025 assessment year.